Guidelines for Packing

 - Stanford Discounts for Personal Mobile Device Plans

 - Medications and/or prescriptions

 - For convenience, consider transferring prescriptions to the Walgreens @ Vaden Pharmacy located in the Vaden Health Center on campus.

 - Bedding (twin extra-long sheets fit the 80” extra-long mattresses)

-- For convenience, consider ordering online with OCM and picking up from the Tresidder Package Center upon arrival.
+- For convenience, consider ordering a Dorm Starter Kit online and picking up from the Tresidder Package Center upon arrival.

 - Clothing (including a rain jacket and a coat)

 - Toiletries (including a shower caddy to transport them to the bathroom)

 - Towels (including a large bath towel or bathrobe, as the shower is down the hall)

 - Shower sandals (plastic flip-flops to wear while you shower)